Complaints Policy

 Aim

-1.1 Tombolo Academy understands that from time to time, parents may be dissatisfied or have a concern or complaint concerning a decision taken or action or activity for which the school is responsible.
-Where possible, the school encourages such concerns to be identified and resolved speedily and informally; the complaints policy is designed to apply when an informal resolution has not been possible, and a formal process is required.
+1.1.
+Tombolo Academy (“the school”) understands that from time-to-time parents may be dissatisfied or have a concern or complaint in relation to a decision taken or action or activity for which the school is responsible.
+Where possible the school encourages such concerns to be identified and resolved speedily and informally; the complaints policy is designed to apply when informal resolution has not been possible, and a formal process is required.

-1.2 This policy aims to set out the principles, guidelines and procedures governing the school’s approach to resolving complaints from parents.
+1.2.
+The purpose of this policy is to set out the principles, guidelines and procedures governing the school’s approach to the resolution of complaints from parents.
 The policy, together with the procedural documents listed in section 11, should be read and understood by all staff and by those wishing to make a complaint.
+This policy has been specifically developed to be accessible, child-focused, culturally safe and easily understood by the school community.
+Any complaints relating to racism is identified, confronted and not tolerated and ensures any instances of racism within the school environment are addressed with appropriate consequences.

 Scope

 2.1 The Complaints Policy does not apply to concerns that staff may have in relation to their employment.
-Those concerns are covered in the Grievance Policy (Staff).
+Those concerns are covered in the Grievance Handling Policy.

 2.2 The Complaints Policy does, however, apply to concerns: